Environment Science Graduate Programs & Schools in Maine

-Environmental Science Graduate Programs: Degree Options
+Environmental Science Graduate Programs: Degree Options in Maine

 Environmental Science Graduate Programs may offer masters or doctorate degrees.
 For those who want to study at the graduate level but are not ready for another degree, a certificate may be an alternative.
 Each level and type of program may cover advanced topics in environmental science, but will vary in area of emphasis, program length and requirements.

 True to most science-focused degrees, graduate programs in environmental science often require significant field work, lab work, or other data-oriented studies.
 Students interested in environmental science grad schools may therefore need a strong background in the more traditional sciences: biology, physics, chemistry, geography, ecology, and even biotechnology.